 Oil and Chemical Spills

-Every year NOAA responds to more than a hundred oil and chemical spills in U.S. waters, which threaten life, property, and public natural resources.
-Spills into our coastal waters, whether accidental or intentional, can harm people and the environment and substantially disrupt marine transportation with potential widespread economic impacts.
+Every year NOAA responds to over 150 oil and chemical spills in U.S. waters.
+These spills can threaten life, property, and public natural resources as well as substantially disrupt marine transportation with potential widespread economic impacts.
 The Office of Response and Restoration (OR&R) is charged with responding to oil spills, chemical accidents, and other emergencies in coastal areas.
-Under the National Contingency Plan, NOAA is responsible for providing scientific support to the Federal On-Scene Coordinator for oil and hazardous material spills.
-To support this mandate, OR&R provides 24-hour, seven-day-a-week response to spills.
+Under the National Contingency Plan, NOAA is responsible for providing scientific support to the federal on-scene coordinator for oil and hazardous material spills.

 Addressing the Issue